Last Updated on Nov 10, 2020

-iTunes is an only single interface for all Apple fans to move any kind data.
-That’s work for all Apple device and Your Desktop or Mac.
-In that, some of the facing the very serious problem like iTunes crash while open, iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) won’t connect or not showing up in iTunes, taking too long time to detect in iTunes.
+iTunes is an only single interface for all Apple fans to move any kind of data.
+That’s work for all Apple devices and Your Desktop or Mac.
+In that, some of them facing a very serious problem like iTunes crash while open, iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) won’t connect or not showing up in iTunes, taking a too long time to detect in iTunes.
 So, millions of people are moved to third-party software or Tools, But not use all the time.
 You must have to fix this problem in alternate ways.

-Here I identify common problem and mistakes that we should repair first, then balm to apple.
+Here I identify common problems and mistakes that we should repair first, then balm to apple.
 Otherwise, all the things are beautiful for you.

-Steps for iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) not showing Up in iTunes: After iOS 11 upgrade
+Steps for iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) not showing up in iTunes: After iOS 11/ iOS 12 upgrade

 To Force Reboot iPhone 8 and iPhone 8 Plus or later –